Dynamic Regret of Strongly Adaptive Methods: Introduction

 The above regret is typically referred to as \emph{static} regret in the sense that the comparator is time-invariant.
 The rationale behind this evaluation metric is that one of the decision in $\Omega$ is reasonably good over the $T$ rounds.
 However, when the underlying distribution of loss functions changes, the static regret may be too optimistic and fails to capture the hardness of the problem.

-To address this limitation, new forms of performance measure, including \emph{adaptive} regret \citep{Adaptive:Hazan,Hazan:2009:ELA} and \emph{dynamic} regret \citep{zinkevich-2003-online}, were proposed and received significant interest recently.
-Given a parameter $\tau$, which is the length of the interval, the strong version of adaptive regret is defined as
+To address this limitation, new forms of performance measure, including \emph{adaptive} regret \citep{Adaptive:Hazan,Hazan:2009:ELA} and \emph{dynamic} regret \citep{zinkevich-2003-online,Dynamic:ICML:13}, were proposed and received significant interest recently.
+Following the terminology of \citet{Adaptive:ICML:15}, we define the strongly adaptive regret as the maximum static regret over intervals of length $\tau$, i.e.,

-From the definition, we observe that minimizing the adaptive regret enforces the learner has small static regret over any interval of length $\tau$.
+Minimizing the adaptive regret enforces the learner to have a small static regret over any interval of length $\tau$.
 Since the best decision for different intervals could be different, the learner is essentially competing with a changing comparator.

 A parallel line of research introduces the concept of dynamic regret, where the cumulative loss of the learner is compared against a comparator sequence $\u_1, \ldots, \u_T \in \Omega$, i.e.,

 It is well-known that in the worst case, a sublinear dynamic regret is impossible unless we impose some regularities on the comparator sequence or the function sequence \citep{Oinline:Dynamic:Comp}.
 A representative example is the functional variation defined below